Pagure/pagure/doc/usage/using_doc.rst

 It can be used by running `update_doc.sh <project>` from within the folder containing the doc.

-So for pagure it would be something like:
+So for Pagure it would be something like:

 ::